EldritchBeauty/SamsWorkshop/README.md

 - Youtube video embed.
 - Database generation and migration, automated population.
 Database also has authorisation applied.
 - Users may create and save shopping lists, add and remove items to said shopping lists.

+If, for some reason, you want to run this application, please know that you will need a server and SSMS for it to work.
+You might also run into trouble with the authorisation stuff.